64/cpp-faq/content/faq/iterators.md

 # iterators:
-C++ iterators are a facility for traversing through a range, to improve readability and a better control over the code, they behave same as pointers at the end they're used to point to some specific location of a sequence but they're slightly different and of course better.
+C++ iterators are a facility for traversing through a range.
+They behave same as pointers at the end they're used to point to some specific location of a sequence but they're slightly different as they're customizable and have a more strict interface than a primitive pointer.
 Ok so how iterators can be useful ?
 Consider copying N elements from a vector to another:

 the old way